 Creativity is multiplied tenfold, the brains have switched to focus on solutions rather than problems!

 - Little anonymous gifts:

 Give a free anonymous gift to your office neighbor or your boss.
-Slip into their office, leave a cheerful and colourful post-it, clean the coffee machine without anyone seeing, put a flower or a card with an inspiring quote on your colleague's desk etc, etc. Give free rein to your imagination.
+Slip into their office, leave a cheerful and colorful post-it, clean the coffee machine without anyone seeing, put a flower or a card with an inspiring quote on your colleague's desk etc, etc. Give free rein to your imagination.
 Then, discreetly observe the ear-to-ear smiles that come, mmmm how nice!